Quantum-to-classical correspondence in Krylov complexity: Quantum and classical Krylov space

 with $\kr_0(x) = \rho_0(x)/\norm{\rho_0}_C$, and where the limit is obtained because conditions \eqref{eq:cond2_prodQ_prodC} and \eqref{eq:cond3_Pk_k} are trivially met for $n=0$.
 As a result condition \eqref{eq:cond3_Pk_k} holds for $n=1$.
 Because $\hkr_1$ is a linear combination of $\hrho_0$ and $\U\hrho_0$, it also admits an expansion in the P-representation \eqref{eq:p_representation} (although since it isn't a convex sum $P_{\kr_1}$ need not be positively defined).
 Additionally, because of \eqref{eq:qprod_to_cprod}, condition \eqref{eq:cond2_prodQ_prodC} also holds for $l, m \leq 1$.
 This reasoning extends inductively such that these conditions are true up to $l, m, n \leq \tau_E$.
 This establishes the quantum-to-classical correspondence of the Krylov space through the phase-space representation.

+Before continuing, it is worth clarifying the role played by the P-representation in the proof above.
+The essential ingredient is not the P-distribution itself, but rather the operator expansion being diagonal in the basis of coherent-state projectors.
+Such an expansion allows the relevant calculations (Eq.~\eqref{eq:qprod_to_cprod} and Appendix~\ref{sec:ap:semiclassical_evo_hus}) to be carried out in terms of coherent states, which are simple and have a clear classical limit.
+In this context, the P-representation appears simply as the set of expansion coefficients of the observable in the coherent-state basis.
+More generally, the P-, Wigner-, and Husimi representations may all be viewed as arising from different choices of operator basis, yielding distinct phase-space distributions that nevertheless coincide in the classical limit~\cite{quantumOptics}.
+Thus, our choice of representation should be regarded as convenient rather than canonical since other operator bases may be used, yielding different representations.

 In Appendix~\ref{sec:ap:lack_correspondence} we discuss a seemingly reasonable alternative method to study quantum-to-classical correspondence.
-Instead of considering a density matrix with the form \eqref{eq:p_representation}, we take either a pure coherent-state density matrix $\ketbra{\alpha(x)}$ or a ket $\ket{\alpha(x)}$ in the quantum regime and compare with the classical for a Gaussian distribution with variance $\sigma^2 = \hbar$.
-With this choice, the phase-space-represented quantum distribution and classical distribution of the initial state are identical.
-Such and approach, where the quantum evolution of some quasiprobability distribution over phase space is compared directly to that of a corresponding classical evolution, has its precedents (for example, Refs.~\cite{PhysRevA.71.010101, PhysRevE.79.025203, PhysRevA.65.042113} to cite a few).
-Yet, we find that correspondence of the Krylov space is not attained with such method.
+Instead of considering a density matrix with the form \eqref{eq:p_representation}, we take either a pure coherent-state density matrix $\hrho_0 = \ketbra{\alpha(x)}$ or a ket $\ket{\psi_0} = \ket{\alpha(x)}$ in the quantum regime and compare with the classical for a Gaussian distribution with variance $\sigma^2 = \hbar$.
+With this choice, the phase-space-represented quantum distribution and classical distribution of the initial state are identical (however, note that this approach effectively fixes the choice of classical distribution to a Gaussian, while in principle the correspondence argued above holds for any classical distribution).
+Such an approach, where the quantum evolution of some quasiprobability distribution over phase space is compared directly to that of a corresponding classical evolution, has its precedents (for example, Refs.~\cite{PhysRevA.71.010101, PhysRevE.79.025203, PhysRevA.65.042113} to cite a few).
+Yet, we find that correspondence of the Krylov space is not attained with such method: in the examples shown the Krylov complexity of the pure state is consistently larger than the classical and that of the ket saturates early in the evolution.
+In both cases there is no trend towards convergence.
+In these examples such behavior can be understood from the structural differences between the classical Krylov states and the quantum ones: in the first case, they are heavily weighted towards higher $t$ in Eq.\eqref{eq:kn_rhot} and in the second, the quantum Krylov states escape the area covered by the evolution itself.